Anti-pornography movement in the United States

 An anti-pornography movement in the United States has existed since before the 1969 Supreme Court decision of Stanley v.
 Georgia, which held that people could view whatever they wished in the privacy of their own homes, by establishing an implied "right to privacy" in U.S. law.
 This led President Lyndon B. Johnson, with the backing of Congress, to appoint a commission to study pornography.
 The anti-pornography movement seeks to maintain or restore restrictions and to increase or create restrictions on the production, sale or distribution of pornography.

-Support for prohibitions on pornography has declined in the United States since the mid-1980s.
-Support for banning pornography tends to be linked to religious conservatism.